Inference under Covariate-Adaptive Randomization with Imperfect Compliance: Empirical Illustration

 We now briefly describe the quantitative findings.
 For brevity, we focus on the LATE estimators based on the SAT IV regression.
-For complier households, opening and using these savings accounts result in an average increase of savings in formal financial institutions of \$17.572, an average decrease in savings in cash at home or in a secret place of \$7.323, and an average decrease in total expenditures in the last three months of \$2.427.
+For complier households, opening and using these savings accounts result in an average increase of savings in formal financial institutions of \$17.572, an average decrease in savings in cash at home or in a secret place of \$7.323, and an average decrease in total expenditures in the last month of \$2.427.
 The first estimator is significantly different from zero at all significance levels, while the other two are not statistically significantly different from zero.
-These findings are all qualitatively similar to those found by \cite{dupas/karlan/robinson/ubfal:2018}.
 Finally, our estimates indicate that 44.15\% of the households are compliers, while the remaining 55.85\% are never takers.

+For the sake of comparison, Table \ref{tab:application} also includes the corresponding results from \citet[Tables 4 and 5]{dupas/karlan/robinson/ubfal:2018}.
+Their regressions are analogous to our SFE IV specification but with several differences.
+First, they run regressions using panel data from three periods, while we only use data from the first period.
+Second, their sample is affected by attrition in the second and third periods.
+Third, their regressions include additional controls such as the baseline outcome value and period indicator variables.
+None of these controls are available for our regression based on the data from the first period.
+Despite these differences, we note that the two sets of results are qualitatively similar.

 Following the arguments in Section \ref{sec:optim}, we could use the data to study the optimality of the RCT parameters.
 For example, we can use the results in Section \ref{sec:pi_opt} to estimate the optimal treatment assignment probabilities.
 We find that the optimal constant treatment assignment probabilities $\pi_A^*$ for the three outcome variables are 0.549, 0.491, and 0.496, respectively.
 These probabilities are all very close to the one used in the RCT and consequently result in very minor efficiency gains.